thomasantonakis/RepData_PeerAssessment2/report.md

 rm(file_intermediate)
 ```

-As described in the above list, apart from other characters that we will deal with later, the `****DMGEXP` variables contain mostly the letters `H,T,M,B` , which stand for Hundreds, Thousands, Millions, and Billions.
-So, a transformation need to be done so as to have the actual multiplier.

 Please note that we assigned anything that did not look like "H", "K","M","B" or an empty record to a missing values, and we plan to take those observations out.
 Before we do that we will calculate how many are to be taken out as a share of the total observations (after 1980)